top of page

 What's New?

-The 2024 Conference will take place in Gloucester, on 14-15 September.
+The 2024 Conference took place in Gloucester, on 14-15 September.
 The theme is 'Transforming Church Archaeology: New Directions and Approaches'.
-Further details to follow soon!
+Thanks to all who attended!

 bottom of page